 Thinking about walking backwards on a treadmill?
 It’s a great way to add variety to your workout, burn calories and improve your coordination and posture.
 And virtually anyone can do it!

-has shown that walking backwards on a treadmill, also known as retro walking, puts greater strain on your cardiovascular system than moving forward at the same speed.
+Research has shown that this form of exercise, also known as retro walking, puts greater strain on your cardiovascular system than moving forward at the same speed.

 This means you can strengthen your heart and lungs while burning calories quicker than forward walking.
 Think about it!
 Isn’t it harder to move backwards than forward?
 That extra level of difficulty requires more energy, resulting in more calories burned.